MORAL RELATIVISM AND OBJECTIVISM

 20. Why does Rashdall believe that objective morality exists in the mind of God?

-21. In a minimum of 150 words, pick any one of the following listed views in this chapter and criticize it.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
 Protagoras: individual relativism; Sextus Empiricus: tranquility from suspension of belief, the argument for relativism from cultural variation; one of the response to Balfour or Mackie; Plato: moral Forms, recollection; one of the responses to Aristotle or Mackie; Augustine: the Forms existing in God’s mind; Sumner: the unquestionable authority of the folkways, the source of social mores (i.e., values); Rashdall: moral Forms existing in God’s mind.